My name is Peter Boorman, a postdoctoral researcher at the Astronomical Institute of the Czech Academy of Sciences in Prague, Czechia.

 The NuSTAR Local AGN N(H) Distribution Survey (NuLANDS) is dedicated to finding out how many galaxies in our local cosmic neighbourhood actually host actively accreting supermassive black holes.
 Click here to see a poster all about NuLANDS that I presented at the 2021 EAS meeting.

 Black holes can be described intrinsically by two parameters; mass and spin.
 Though multiple techniques have been identified for measuring black hole mass, only a few are currently used to infer spin.
-More information is coming soon about our new technique for inferring spin of accreting supermassive black holes.
+More information is coming soon about a relatively new technique for inferring spin of large samples of accreting supermassive black holes.

 Green Pea galaxies are compact starburst dwarf galaxies approximately 5 billion light years from us.
 They are far too small and distant to resolve with current instruments, but X-ray detectors have found some Green Peas are approximately five times "over-luminous" in X-rays to what is expected from predictions.
 What could be powering such extreme X-ray emission in these sources?